 In his late twenties, my husband’s occupation was working on a 250 ft. workboat as an offshore surveyor in the Gulf of Mexico, staking out a pipeline for a jackup rig.
 This is his story …

 “It was a fairly nice day, the weather was comfortable.
 In those days, I was wearing shorts and flip-flops.
 I had on a heavy belt with my big 7-inch sheath knife.
-It was early evening, the sun still out.
-We had to lift anchor and head on out.
+It was early evening, and the sun was still out.
+We had to lift the anchor and head on out.
 The jackup rig was coming in and we needed to get the buoys made up and dropped on the pipeline.
 After about an hour, I had all my buoys made and the boat headed on out for miles, running around getting ready to make our run into the platform.”

 “Now, the ship has to get real close to the platform, make a sharp turn, then line up on the pipeline and start dropping the buoys where the pipeline is supposed to be.”

 “So, I’m standing there on the back deck, everything is going good, and my buoys are all made with the rope trailing in the water.”